-Golden Ocean Group Limited (NASDAQ: GOGL / OSE: GOGL) (the “Company” or “Golden Ocean”), a leading dry bulk shipping company, today announced its results for the quarter ended December 31, 2019.
+Golden Ocean Group Limited (NASDAQ: GOGL / OSE: GOGL) (the “Company” or “Golden Ocean”), the world’s leading owner of large size dry bulk vessels, today announced its unaudited results for the quarter and full year ended December 31, 2021.

 The Board of Directors